Persistent Pelvic Pain

 • Label the anatomy of neuromuscular involvement in PPP

-• List three investigations for gastrointestinal symptoms in PPP
+• Indications for specific investigations for gastrointestinal symptoms in PPP

-• Identify ways to reduce the limitations of transvaginal ultrasound
+• Ways to reduce the limitations of transvaginal ultrasound

-• Produce a whole self-care plan for a patient with PPP
+• produce a self-care plan for a patient with PPP

-• Understand the importance of self-care for you as a practitioner.
+• understand the importance of self-care for you as a practitioner while providing complex care

-• Identify with the role of Team Leader of an MDT when managing a patient with PPP
+• Identify with the role of Team Leader of a multi-disciplinary team (MDT)

 • Summarise the role of each member of the MDT in PPP